open-contracting-extensions/ocds_medicines_extension/README.md

 Acetilcisteina | ACETILCISTEINA-N 100 MG/ML SOLUCION PARA NEBULIZAR FRASCO 15-30 ML ENVASE INDIVIDUAL RESISTENTE CON SELLO QUE ASEGURE INVIOLABILIDAD DEL CONTENIDO

 The strength is expressed as "100 MG/ML".
 The UN/CEFACT [Recommendation 20 – Codes for Units of Measure Used in International Trade](https://unece.org/trade/uncefact/cl-recommendations) codelist includes units like mg/l, g/l and kg/l, but not mg/ml.
 So, "100 MG/ML" is expressed as 100 g/l below.

-It is recommended to use [International Nonproprietary Names (INN)](https://www.who.int/teams/health-product-and-policy-standards/inn) for active ingredients.
-In Part IV of the [INN Stem Book 2018](https://www.who.int/teams/health-product-and-policy-standards/inn/stembook), we find the INN "acetylcysteine" under the stem "-steine".

 Based on this information, we can add the `dosageForm`, `administrationRoute`, `container` and `activeIngredients`.